Trotsky Marudu: Career

 Marudu's stint at Madras College of Arts and Crafts helped him to meet sculptor Dhanapal, who later became his mentor.
 He said, "The exposure at college pushed me to another level of understanding and helped in constantly exploring new possibilities".
 He was the textile designer at the Weavers Service Centre in Chennai and Vijayawada along with K. M. Adimoolam and other senior artistes.
 Marudu and Adimoolam took initiative in introducing contemporary art that broke all the conservative techniques in many popular magazines of that era.
 He was also attracted to movies because of his mother, Rukmini Maruthappan as her uncle MS.Solaimalai was a story and dialogue writer who influenced him along with actor S. S. Rajendran.
 Marudu was particularly attracted by Walt Disney, stop motion animation, trick shots and special effects in movies that prompted him to join as special effects as well as computer graphics coordinator for more than 30 films so far in both Tamil and Telugu languages.

-Awards
+Awards and recognitions

-Marudu won the Government of Tamil Nadu 'Best Artist' award in 1978 and the Kalaimamani award in 2007.
+Marudu won the Government of Tamil Nadu's 'Best Artist' award in 1978 and the Kalaimamani award in 2007.

+On 11 November 2024, the Government appointed him as the president of M.G.R.
+Government Film and Television Training Institute.